SatchalPatil/odinrecipe/README.md

 # odinrecipe

-Project shows use of basic HTML to make a website
+Project shows use of basic HTML to make a simple recipe website